syscoin/syscoin1/COINSPECS.md

-SERVICE FEES: All services provided by this coin (see below) incur fees;  these fees are redistributed to miners by being regenerated (instead of being destroyed forever like in namecoin) like this.
-This reward is equal to the average of the average of sums for  service fees incurred on the network during time periods (bT - 12 hours), and (bT - 1 hours).
+SERVICE FEES: All services provided by this coin (see below) incur fees;  these fees are redistributed to miners by being regenerated (instead of being destroyed forever like with namecoin).
+Service fee rewards are equal to the average of the average of sums for service fees incurred on the network during time periods (bT - 12 hours), and (bT - 1 hours).

-are examined and all service fees incurred

 COIN FEATURES:

-1. Alias Reservation and Ownership.
+1. Alias reservation, ownership and transfer.
 Use cases: DNS, online identities,  key storage

 2. Data storage and retrieval, provable ownership and transfer of digital content.
-Use cases: Digital licencing, ownership documents, software licensing, DRM, data storage & backup, Ownership / storage / transfer of provably-unique signed digital documents
+Use cases: Ownership / storage / transfer of provably-unique signed digital documents such as deeds, wills, trusts, titles, contracts, etc.

-3. Distributed commerce platform.
+3. Distributed marketplace platform.
 Use cases: Distributed, anonymous auction / physical and digital goods marketplace / exchange system.
-Buy and sell anything untraceably and anonymously online using blockchain as the platform.
+Create marketplaces and buy and sell anything anonymously online using the blockchain as the platform.

+4. Distributed digital certificate issuance.
+Register as a certificate issuer and issue any kind of certificate to anyone on the Syscoin network.
+Use cases: software licences, certificates, receipts, tickets

 (coming soon)

-4. Highly structured data storage and retrieval.
+5. Highly structured data storage and retrieval.
 Store archives in the blockchain (tar / zip / bz2) and request files stored therein using URL-like syntax.
 Test use
-case: storage and serving of structured data via HTTP (serve web content stored in the blockchain via HTTP server built into syscoind client)
+case: decentralized websites.

-5. Election / voting platform: conduct provably fair, transparent real-time elections and polls using blockchain technology.
+6. Election / voting platform: conduct provably fair, transparent real-time elections and polls using blockchain technology.

-6. Automated, ditributed marketplace for signed, digital licenses.
-Use Case: Sales and delivery of digital software licences.

 7. Encrypted data storage and transfer via the blockchain.
-Leverage the asymetric keys in your wallet to go beyond signing transactions to communicating securely, anonymously, and untraceably using the blockchain.
-Encrypt and deliver messages to others by using their public keys to encrypt messates / data, and syscoin carrying encrypted message as a data payload.
+Leverage the asymetric keypairs in your wallet to go beyond just signing transactions to communicating securely using the blockchain.
+Encrypt and communicate to anyone on the blockchain.
-Received messages are automatically decrypted via corresponding private key.